M72 LAW: Ammunition

-M72 LAWs were issued as prepackaged rounds of ammunition.
+M72 LAWs used 66 mm rockets, which were issued with the launcher itself.
 Improvements to the launcher and differences in the ammunition were differentiated by a single designation.
 The M72A2's warhead penetrated 30 cm of armor.

 A training variant of the M72 LAW, designated M190, also exists.
 This weapon is reloadable and uses the 35 mm M73 training rocket.
 A subcaliber training device that uses a special tracer cartridge also exists for the M72.
 A training variant used by the Finnish armed forces fires 7.62 mm tracer rounds.

 The US Army tested other 66 mm rockets based on the M54 rocket motor used for the M72.
 The M74 TPA (thickened pyrophoric agent) had an incendiary warhead filled with TEA (triethylaluminum); this was used in the M202A1 FLASH (flame assault shoulder weapon) four-tube launcher.
 The XM96 RCR (riot control rocket) had a CS gas-filled warhead for crowd control and was also intended for use with the M202, though the rocket never entered service.